Damp and mould policy

 7.1 Report signs of damp and mould to the council as soon as possible.

-7.4 Tenants are asked to carry out practical measures in order to reduce cases of damp and mould by:
+7.4 Tenants are asked to carry out practical measures to reduce cases of damp and mould by:

 • keeping temperatures within the home between 18 and 21°

-• using lids on pans when cooking and try to ventilate the kitchen
+• using lids on pans when cooking and trying to ventilate the kitchen

-• not putting furniture against outside walls to allow air flow
+• not putting furniture directly against outside walls without an air gap to allow air flow

-• closing internal doors and open windows whilst cooking
+• closing internal doors and opening windows whilst cooking

 • using an extractor fan where installed in the property